Shark Performance Plus Lift-Away UV900 Vacuum Review

 Differences Between Sizes And Variants

-The Shark UV900 is only available in a single color: Navy.
-You can see the label for our test unit here.
+The Shark UV900 is available in only one color: Navy.
+You can see the label for our test unit.

 It's also worth noting that the vacuum is only available as new from Costco and Walmart retailers.
-Let us know in the discussions if you come across another variant of this vacuum.
+Let us know in the comments if you come across another variant of this vacuum.

-If you're looking for an alternative, check out our recommendations for the best upright vacuums, the best bagless vacuum cleaners, and the best multi-surface vacuums.
+If you're looking for alternatives, consider our recommendations for the best upright vacuums, the best bagless vacuum cleaners, and the best multi-surface vacuums.

 Shark Rotator Lift-Away ADV